 Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and other capital markets activities by, and overseas and/or foreign investment in, companies with operations in mainland China and Hong Kong, including enhancing supervision over companies with operations in mainland China that are listed overseas using VIE structure, and that the PRC regulatory authorities could disallow the use of such VIE holding structure.
 We do not believe that we are directly subject to these regulatory actions or statements, as we do not currently have any VIE in mainland China.
 However, the rules and regulations and the enforcement thereof in China can change quickly.
-While our current corporate structure does not contain any VIE in mainland China and our group has no intention establishing any VIEs in mainland China in the future, if in the future our group's corporate structure were to contain a VIE, the PRC regulatory authorities could disallow the VIE structure, which would likely result in a material change in our operations and/or a material change in the value of the securities we are registering for sale, including that it could cause the value of such securities to significantly decline or in extreme cases, become worthless.
-The PRC regulatory authorities could change the rules, regulations and policies regarding foreign ownership in the industry in which we operate, which would likely result in material change in our operations and/or a material change in the value of the securities we are registering for sale, including that it could cause the value of the securities to significantly decline, or become worthless.
-The PRC government may also intervene with or influence our operations in mainland China and Hong Kong as the government deems appropriate to further regulatory, political and societal goals.
-Any such action, once taken by the PRC government, could result in a material change in our operations, significantly limit or completely hind
+While our current corporate structure does not contain any VIE in mainland China and our group has no intention establishing any VIEs in mainland China in the future, if in the future our group's corporate structure were to contain a VIE, the PRC regulatory authorities could disallow the VIE structure, which would likely result in a material change in our operations and/or a material change in the value of the securities we are registering for sale, including that it could cause the value of such securities regarding foreign ownership in the industry in which we operate, which would likely result in material change in the value of the securities we are registering for sale, including that it could cause the value of such securities regarding foreign ownership in the industry in which we operate, which would likely result in material change in the value of the securities we are registering for sale, including that it could cause the value of the securities to significantly decline, or become worthless.
+The PRC regulatory authorities could change the rules, regulations and policies regarding foreign ownership in the industry in which we operate, which would likely result in material change in the value of the securities we are registering for sale, including that it could cause the value of